| by Joanne

 temple walls and the withered remains of flowers have

+been found in ancient tombs around the world.
 The colorful and fragile beauty of flowers has given

 rise to countless culturally symbolic meanings, and